-Our patent portfolio includes the following U.S. patents and patent applications as of February 28, 2018:
+Our patent portfolio includes the following U.S. patents and patent applications as of February 28, 2019:

 - U.S. Patent 6,770,262-Nasal Administration of Agents for the Treatment of Gastroparesis.
-This patent expires in 2021. - U.S. Patent 8,334,281-Nasal Formulations of Metoclopramide.
-This patent is expected to expire in 2030 and has a pending Continuation application (U.S. Non-Provisional Patent Application No. 15/130,086). - U.S. Non-Provisional Patent Application No. 13/593.215 -Treatment of Symptoms Associated with Female Gastroparesis.
+This patent is expected to expire in 2021. - U.S. Patent 8,334,281-Nasal Formulations of Metoclopramide.
+This patent is expected to expire in 2030 and has a pending Continuation application (U.S. Non-Provisional Patent Application No. 16/181,841). - U.S. Non-Provisional Patent Application No. 16/016,246 Treatment of Symptoms Associated with Female Gastroparesis.
 If granted, this patent would be expected to expire in 2032.

 We have also been granted European and Canadian patents for the method of use of metoclopramide via nasal delivery for gastroparesis.
 These patents are expected to expire in 2021.
 We have also been granted European and Canadian patents for pharmaceutical compositions comprising metoclopramide.
 These patents are expected to expire in 2030.
+Additional patent applications have been filed in the United States and abroad related to more recent clinical trial findings.